oldu73/doc/docs/javascript/training/19-project-blog-p2/144-modal-logic.md

 - click on the layer or cancel the promise is resolved to `false`.
 - click on confirm button and then the promise is resolved to `true`.

-We also add an event listener on modal to avoid closing it when click on it by stopping event propagation.
+We also add an event listener on modal to avoid closing when click on it by stopping event propagation (from modal to layer).

 File modal.js: